Unity-Technologies/ml-agents/docs/ML-Agents-Overview.md

 for speed) is more appropriate.
 - A scalar value indicating how well the medic is doing (called **reward signals**).
 Note that the reward signal need not be provided at every instance, but when the medic performs an action that is good or bad.
 For example, it can receive a large negative reward if it dies, a modest positive reward whenever it revives a wounded team member, and a modest negative reward when a wounded team member dies due to lack of assistance.
+Note that the reward signal is how the objectives of the task are communicated to the agent, so they need to be set-up in a manner where maximizing reward generates the desired optimal behavior.

 By defining these three entities (called a **reinforcement learning task**), we can now _train_ the medic's behavior.
 This is achieved by simulating the